Diocese of Baker

-The Diocese of Baker (Latin: Dioecesis Bakeriensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Eastern Oregon in the United States.
+The Diocese of Baker (Latin: Dioecesis Bakeriensis) is a diocese of the Catholic Church in Eastern Oregon in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Portland.
 While Saint Francis de Sales Cathedral is located in Baker City, the pastoral offices are in Redmond.
-The Diocese of Baker "includes almost 67,000 square miles in Oregon and has a population of 526,760 people, of whom 34,375, or seven percent, are Catholic".
+Thomas J. Hennen is the bishop.

 History

 1900 to 1950

 On June 19, 1903, Pope Leo XIII erected the Diocese of Baker City, taking its territory from the Diocese of Oregon City.
-He appointed Reverend Charles Joseph O'Reilly of Oregon City as the first bishop of the new diocese.
+He appointed Charles Joseph O'Reilly of Oregon City as the first bishop of the new diocese.

 The new diocese consisted of more than 65,000 square miles east of the Cascade Mountains, which O'Reilly described as "terra incognita".
 Some sources said that Archbishop Christie would assign discontented priests to eastern Oregon to be rid of them.
 This observation seemed to be confirmed upon O'Reilly's arrival in Baker City, when he was greeted by four armed priests.
-When O'Reilly tried to reassign one of those priests, Reverend Louis P. Desmarais, he refused.
+When O'Reilly tried to reassign one of those priests, Louis P. Desmarais, he refused.
 O'Reilly had to forcibly eject Desmarais from the church property; he responded by trying to sue O'Reilly for assault and battery.

 O'Reilly laid the cornerstone of Saint Francis de Sales Cathedral in Baker in 1906, dedicating the building in 1908.
 He also completed a new 115-bed facility for St. Elizabeth Hospital in Baker in 1915.
 With financial assistance from the Catholic Church Extension Society, he increased the number of parishes in the diocese from six in 1903 to 25 in 1918.
 O'Reilly became bishop of the Diocese of Lincoln in 1918.

-In July 1918, Pope Benedict XV named Monsignor Terrence G. Brady of the Archdiocese of Dubuque as the next bishop of Baker City.
+In July 1918, Pope Benedict XV named Terrence G. Brady of the Archdiocese of Dubuque as the next bishop of Baker City.
 However, Brady declined the appointment.
-In December 1918, the pope instead named Reverend Joseph Francis McGrath from the Diocese of Seattle as bishop in Baker City.
+In December 1918, the pope instead named Joseph Francis McGrath from the Diocese of Seattle as bishop in Baker City.

 During McGrath's 31-year tenure in Baker City, the Catholic population increased from 6,755 to 14,729 and the number of priests increased from 26 to 39; however, the total number of churches (including parishes and missions) fell from 54 to 50.
 With only one parochial school in the diocese at the beginning of his tenure, McGrath mandated that the Confraternity of Christian Doctrine be established in every parish and mission.

-In 1948, McGrath received Reverend Leo Fabian Fahey as a coadjutor bishop to assist him.
+In 1948, McGrath received Leo Fabian Fahey as a coadjutor bishop to assist him.